hendricwidjaja/T2A2-WebServer-API-v2/README.md

 ---

-### SQLAlchemy & flask_sqlalchemy (required)
+### SQLAlchemy & Flask-SQLAlchemy

-SQLAlchemy is a dependency of flask_sqlalchemy.
+SQLAlchemy is a dependency of Flask-SQLAlchemy.
 It is an object relational mapping (ORM) tool which allows for the abstraction and simplification of performing database operations.
-It does this by 'mapping' data within the database to Python objects. flask_sqlalchemy is an extension of flask which provides an easier time for developers to use SQLAlchemy within their application.
+It does this by 'mapping' data within the database to Python objects. flask_sqlalchemy is an extension of flask which provides an easier time for developers to use SQLAlchemy within their application (acting like a bridge between SQLAlchemy and flask).
 The main features which are incorporated in this app are:

 - Metadata
 - Access to Columns and relationships for when defining models
 - Sessions

-To install SQLAlchemy and flask_sqlalchemy, simply follow the below:
+To install SQLAlchemy and Flask-SQLAlchemy, simply follow the below:

 ```BASH
 pip3 install sqlalchemy # installs SQLAlchemy